Tommy Macpherson

-Colonel Ronald Thomas Stewart Macpherson, (4 October 1920 – 6 November 2014), known as Tommy Macpherson, was a highly decorated British Army officer during and after the Second World War.
+Colonel Sir Ronald Thomas Stewart Macpherson, (4 October 1920 – 6 November 2014), known as Tommy Macpherson, was a highly decorated British Army officer during and after the Second World War.
 He fought with No. 11 Commando unit and French Resistance forces, becoming infamous among Axis forces as the "Kilted Killer".
 He caused so much damage to enemy military infrastructure, a bounty of 300,000 francs was placed upon his head.
 Three times he received the Military Cross, the French Croix de Guerre, and the Legion of Honour.

 Early life

 Ronald Thomas Stewart Macpherson was born in Edinburgh.
 He was the youngest of seven children of Sir Thomas Stewart Macpherson and Helen, the daughter of the Reverend Archibald Borland Cameron.
 His father's brother was the first Baron Strathcarron and one of his own brothers, Niall, was also raised to the peerage as Baron Drumalbyn.
 Another brother was G. P. S. (Phil) Macpherson, captain of Scotland's first Grand Slam winning rugby side in 1925.
 The family originates from Newtonmore, in the Highlands, yet he was raised in the city.

-His childhood home was Edgebrooke, in East Fettes Avenue, and he attended Edinburgh Academy prepatory school before Cargilfield, in Barnton.
+His childhood home was Edgebrooke, in East Fettes Avenue, and he attended Edinburgh Academy preparatory school before Cargilfield, in Barnton.
 At 14, he went to Fettes College, where he joined the Officers' Training Corps.
 He also attended Trinity College, Oxford, where he was awarded a first class degree in Philosophy, Politics and Economics.
 He represented Oxford at rugby, hockey and athletics and was also an international student athlete, representing the UK in the 1500 Meters at the 1947 Universiade, the precursor of the World Student Games.